Vole – Damage to Plants and Control

-Q: When I was spraying my roses I noticed that one of my ‘Oklahoma’ hybrid teas was drooping at the top.
-When I went out today leaves were drooping worse than ever.
+Q: When I was spraying my roses I noticed that one of my ‘Oklahoma’ hybrid Teas was drooping at the top.
+When I went out today it was drooping worse than ever.

 I pulled gently and it came out of the ground – without a single root on it!
 They had all been gnawed off right at the main stem, about 3 inches below the graft.
 It looked like the work of a beaver, but underground.
 Any idea what did it and how I can prevent it from getting my other roses?

 A: Voles love to run along under the mulch (or just below the soil)and feed on plant parts that are right there at the soil line.
 Usually voles go for the hydrangeas and hostas (both much softer at the soil line than rose wood) but I wouldn’t put it past them to take on a rose bush.

 Moles and voles are not the same animal.
 Moles eat grubs and soil insects; voles gnaw on the roots and bark of small plants.
 Voles are short-tailed meadow mice.
 They make runways under the mulch around plants.

 If you think voles might be the problem, here are some suggestions: